Mabuasehube is an incredible wilderness in Botswana with amazing animal encounters, a true sense of remoteness and fantastic campsites.

 4×4 Drives to and in Kaa, Botswana

 The 165 km Mabuasehube-Kaa 4×4 Access Trail is a two-way route that runs between Mabuasehube and Kaa Entrance Gate.
 This trail is not recommended since it is highly overgrown with bushes covering the trail and the density of wildlife is very low.
-To get between Mabuasehube and Kaa it is much better to leave Mabuasehube in the east and take the cutline around the edge of the park.
+To get between Mabuasehube and Kaa it’s much better to leave Mabuasehube in the east and take the cutline around the edge of the park.
 You can still see wildlife on this trail.
 Camping on the cutline for one night is allowed, as long as you camp on the northern side, i.e. not in the national park.
 These routes do not need to be booked in advance.

 The 257 km, three-day Polentswa Wilderness 4×4 Trail heads from Polentswa (60 km north of Nossob) to the Kaa Entrance Gate in Botswana and back, in a one-way loop linking some pans.
 There are two basic camps with no facilities en route.
 One group of between two and five vehicles may start each day.
 Book in advance.
-You have to start this trail in Polentswa, so if you arrive at Kaa Entrance gate you first must drive on the access trail down to Polentswa.
+You must start this trail in Polentswa, so if you arrive at Kaa Entrance gate you first must drive on the access trail down to Polentswa.

 The 191 km Kaa Game Viewing 4×4 Trail is a two-way, lightly trafficked, bumpy loop through the northwest of the Kaa section.
 There are several basic campsites with no facilities on the route.
 One group of 2-5 vehicles may start each day.
 Book in advance.